-It is the policy of the Board of Supervisors that the following practices and limits are adhered to in managing the County's financial outlook and long-term obligations and outlook:
+It is the policy of the Board of Supervisors that the following practices and limits are adhered to in managing the County's financial outlook and long-term obligations:

-1. Management Practices
+1 Management Practices

-- 1.1.
-The County shall engage in Long-Term Financial Planning to align financial capacity with service objectives. - 1.1.1.
-The County shall maintain and adhere to Board of Supervisors Policy G-16, Capital Facilities and Space Planning to assure the sustainability of its infrastructure.
-The policy requires the Facilities Planning Board to develop an annual Capital Improvement Needs Assessment (CINA) to include a comprehensive list of all current and anticipated capital projects over a five-year period.
+- 1.1 The County shall engage in Long-Term Financial Planning to align financial capacity with the implementation of the Strategic Plan. - 1.1.1 The County shall maintain and adhere to Board of Supervisors Policy G-16, Capital Facilities and Space Planning to assure the sustainability of its infrastructure.
+The policy requires the Facilities Planning Board to develop an annual Capital Improvement Needs Assessment (CINA) to include a comprehensive list of all current and anticipated capital projects over a five- year period. - 1.2 The CAO shall prepare a structurally balanced multi-year budget (operational plan).
+In accordance with the County Budget Act, the first year of the operational plan will be formally adopted by the Board of Supervisors and the following year(s) will be approved in principle.. - 1.2.1 To maintain a structurally balanced budget, all appropriations supported by fund balances should be appropriated for one-time uses or in conjunction with a long-term financial plan to cover short-term expenditure increases or revenue shortfalls to prevent budgetary imbalances.

-COUNTY OF SAN DIEGO, CALIFORNIA Ĺ BOARD OF SUPERVISORS POLICY

-Subject Policy Number Page B-65 2 of 5
+COUNTY OF SAN DIEGO, CALIFORNIA BOARD OF SUPERVISORS POLICY A Subject Policy Number Page Financial Management and Long-Term Obligations Policy B-65 2 of 4

-- 1.2.
-The CAO shall prepare a structurally balanced multi-year budget (operational plan).
-In accordance with the County Budget Act, the first year of the operational plan will be formally adopted by the Board of Supervisors and approved in principle for the following year(s). - 1.2.1.
-The CAO shall provide a quarterly budget status report to the Board of Supervisors that may also recommend changes to appropriations to address unanticipated needs or make technical adjustments to the budget in accordance with the County Budget Act.
-These reports are placed on the Board of Supervisors regular agenda and are also posted online. - 1.3.
-The County shall maintain fund balances and reserves in the General Fund to support fiscal health and stability in accordance with Article VII, Section 113 of the San Diego County Code of Administrative Ordinances. - 1.4.
-The County shall publish an annual cash flow projection and quarterly status of actual/projected cash flows. - 1.5.
-The County shall invest general purpose revenue savings generated by maturing long term obligations and/or refinancings to accelerate payment of outstanding long term obligations (including pension unfunded actuarial accrued liability and/or economic defeasance of outstanding long term obligations) and/or to avoid the issuance of new long-term obligations by cash financing of capital projects. - 1.6.
-1.5.
-The County shall invest one-time over-realized general purpose revenue generated by greater-than-anticipated assessed value growth to replenish the General Fund Reserve to the minimum requirement; if the General Fund Reserve minimum requirement is met, any remaining amounts shall be used to accelerate payment of pension unfunded actuarial accrued liability.
+- 1.2.2 The CAO shall provide a quarterly budget status report to the Board of Supervisors that may also recommend changes to appropriations to address unanticipated needs or make technical adjustments to the budget in accordance with the County Budget Act.
+These reports are placed on the Board of Supervisors General Legislative Session agenda and are also posted online.
+Other adjustments to the budget may be submitted via recommendation to the Board of Supervisors at any regular meeting of the Board of Supervisors; the CAO shall maintain a structurally balanced budget. - 1.3 The County shall maintain fund balances and reserves in the General Fund to support fiscal health and stability in accordance with Article VII, Section 113 of the San Diego County Code of Administrative Ordinances. - 1.4 The County shall publish an annual cash flow projection and quarterly status of actual/projected cash flows. - 1.5 The County shall invest one-time over-realized general purpose revenue generated by greater-than-anticipated assessed value growth to replenish the General Fund Reserve to the minimum requirement; if the General Fund Reserve minimum requirement is met, any remaining amounts shall be used to accelerate payment of pension unfunded actuarial accrued liability.

-2. Long-Term Obligations
+2 Long Term Obligations